bochinski/iou-tracker/README.md

 and run the script.

-Note that you still need a working python environment.
+Note that you still need a working python environment with numpy installed.
 You should obtain something like the following results for the 'DETRAC-Train' set:

 ##### DETRAC-Train Results